dkillen/dkillen/README.md

 - Hi, I’m David Killen - @dkillen
 - I’m interested in blockchain development (DeFi and NFTs in particular) and full stack web development.
 - I’m currently learning more about blockchain development on Ethereum and polishing up my full stack skills in Angular, React, Web3, and MongoDB.
 - I’m looking to collaborate on anything DeFi and NFT related.
-I'm developing a couple of my own ideas applying DeFi and NFTs to gaming and property investment.
+I'm developing a couple of my own ideas applying DeFi and NFTs to gaming and investment.
 - How to reach me: Send me a message https://twitter.com/DavidAKillen